ktorio/ktor-documentation/topics/server-oauth2-flows.md

 * [](server-typed-auth.md) covers roles, optional authentication, and the rest of the API.
 * [](server-typed-session-auth.md) covers sessions, transports, and signing users out.
+* [](server-oidc.md) configures these flows for you from an OpenID Connect issuer URL.